jhusain/asyncgenerator/README.md

 }
 ```

 The dual of a type is derived by swapping the argument and return types, and taking the dual of each argument.
-The dual of a Generator is a generator, because it is symmetrical.
-The generator can both accept and return the same three messages:
+The dual of a Generator is a Generator, because it is symmetrical.
+The generator can both accept and return the same three types of notifications:

 1. data
 2. error